 Since the restoration was completed the car has only covered some 2,400 miles (the odometer being re-set to zero) while the Skip Brown engine has only done some 600 miles.

-The car comes with a large history file from new including various original sales brochures, handbooks and servicing literature.
-In outstanding condition throughout, this exceptionally rare car (it is belived only about 40 survive) is far more exclusive than a comparable Ford Escort RS or Mexico.
+The car comes with a large history file from including various original sales brochures, handbooks and servicing literature.
+In outstanding condition throughout, this exceptionally rare car (DVLA data is showing less than 20 in the UK) is far more exclusive than a comparable Ford Escort RS or Mexico.

 |Monday||08:30 - 18:00||Tuesday||08:30 - 18:00|